hillerlab/GeneLossPipe/README.md

 This step involves detection of mutations in pairwise alignments (for reference-query species pair for every gene)

 ```
-geneLossPipeline.pl -input gene/geneListFile -out Output_Directory -alignment Alignment -ref ReferenceSpecies -tabDir DirectoryWithTabularFiles
+geneLossPipeline.pl -input gene/geneListFile -out Output_Directory -alignment Alignment
+ -ref ReferenceSpecies -tabDir DirectoryWithTabularFiles
 ```

 Parameters:
 ```
--fmt [Optional, if set to 'lst', an input file needs to be specified where each line is one gene/transcript]
+-fmt [Optional, if set to 'lst', an input file needs to be specified where each line
+ is one gene/transcript]
--species [Optional: a comma separated file listing the species (the default behaviour is to look for every species for which there is a tabular file)]
+-species [Optional: a comma separated file listing the species (the default behaviour is
+ to look for every species for which there is a tabular file)]
 -pMammals [run only for placental mammals in the input alignment.
+This information
-This information is contained in GeneLoss.config]
+ is contained in GeneLoss.config]
--EDE [Exclude Dubious Events - basically frameshifts that are flanked by a base of low quality or frameshifting insertions where inserts have a base of low quality , default is report all events]
+-EDE [Exclude Dubious Events - basically frameshifts that are flanked by a base of
+ low quality or frameshifting insertions where inserts have a base of low quality,
+ default is report all events]
 -excludeFPI [exclude FramePreserving events]
--all [Run 3 modules - Indel, InframeStopCodon and SpliceSite, otherwise you could specify -indel for frameshift, -ifsc for inflame stop codons and -ssm for splice site mutations]
+-all [Run 3 modules - Indel, InframeStopCodon and SpliceSite, otherwise you could specify
+  -indel for frameshift, -ifsc for inflame stop codons and -ssm for splice site mutations]
 ```

 Afterwards merge the mutation profile for every gene to produce one file: